Jinseo "Vik" Lee

 News

-Jan 18, 2025 The second paper, “Onions Got Puzzled: On the Challenges of Mitigating Denial-of-Service Problems in Tor Onion Services,” has been accpeted for USENIX Security ‘25!
+Aug 19, 2025 Excited to share that our paper, “Onions Got Puzzled: On the Challenges of Mitigating Denial-of-Service Problems in Tor Onion Services,” has been honored with an Honorable Mention at USENIX Security ‘25!

 Selected Publications